caltechlibrary/andor/docs/Schedule.md

 1. Create, Update, Delete People and Group records (rows in the GSheet today)
 2. List People and Groups
-2. Support users authenticating via a simple system, (e.g. htaccess files with Apache/NginX)
+2. Support users authenticating via a simple system via NginX or Apache
 3. Have workflows for "suggested", "published" and "manage" objects in each collection

 ## Oral Histories as Proof of concept